KEVAN LAMM

 Showing Up: Leading Through Action

-Undergraduate level course designed to examine the characteristics of leadership through action.
-Topics focus on advocacy, assuming leadership roles and increasing involvement, mentoring, networking, expanding issue engagement, and serving as a resource.
+This is an undergraduate-level course that examines the characteristics and traits of leadership through action.
+Some of the topics included in the course are assuming leadership roles, advocacy, mentoring, networking, expanding issue engagement, and serving as a resource for others.

 Systems Thinking